JanNeuendorf/SVC16/specification/specification.typ

 #not-specified[
-- Colors do not have to be represented accurately (accessability options, artistic shaders).
+- Colors do not have to be represented accurately (accessibility options, artistic shaders).
 - There is no rule for how scaling or filtering might be handled.
 - It is not fixed what the screen shows before it is first synchronized.
 - A cursor can be shown on the window, as long as its position matches the mouse position passed to the system.
 The default assumption should be that there is no external cursor, but it might not always be possible to hide it.
 - There might be a delay before the updated frame is shown on screen.
-  For example one might need to wait for _vsync_ or the window takes time to update.]
+  For example, one might need to wait for _vsync_, or the window takes time to update.]

 == Input
 The only supported inputs are the mouse position and a list of eight keys.
 These keys are supposed to represent the face buttons of an NES controller.
 The codes for the *A* and *B* keys also represent the left and right mouse buttons.

-On synchronization the new input is stored to a specified memory address.
+On synchronization, the new input is written to a specified memory address.
 This means that the input is inaccessible before the system is first synchronized.
 (See @instructions, @synchronization)

 The *position code* is the index of the pixel, the mouse is currently on.